 If you’re retired or about to retire, witnessing the steepest stock market decline since 1987 is unnerving.
-And that’s just one way the coronavirus is impacting our lives right now.
+And that’s just one way the coronavirus has impacted our lives this year.
 Still, for many people selling stocks and collecting dividends is a key component of their retirement income.
-So, how do you generate the same amount of income in retirement after stocks have fallen so sharply?
+So, how do you generate the same amount of income in retirement after stocks fall so sharply?

-If you have a well-constructed financial plan, the answer is simple: You could stop selling stocks (above and beyond what’s necessary to rebalance your holdings or to meet your RMD – note that you are not required to take an RMD in 2020).
+If you have a well-constructed financial plan, the answer is simple: You stop selling stocks (above and beyond what’s necessary to rebalance your holdings or to meet your RMD – note that you are not required to take an RMD in 2020).

 LEAN ON YOUR DIVERSE INCOME SOURCES

 Markets rise and fall over time.
 That’s why a financial plan includes stocks for growth, but also includes income sources that are largely unaffected by markets (pensions, annuities, Social Security, cash value life insurance and a cash reserve).
-Diversifying your sources of income is key to making sure you can generate income without having to worry about what’s happening in the market.
-With stocks officially in a bear market, now is the time to lean on income that isn’t affected by the downturn.
-That’s because selling stocks now will lock in losses and you will likely need to sell more shares to generate the same amount of income.
+Diversifying your sources of income is key to making sure that you can continue to generate income without having to worry about what’s happening in the market.
+When stocks fall, you’re able to lean on income that isn’t affected by the downturn.
+That’s because selling stocks after they decline in value will lock in losses — you will likely need to sell more shares to generate the same amount of income.
 That reduces the size of your stake in a company or fund, and it may also lower your overall dividend and interest income.

-Instead, now might be a time to temporarily lean on other income sources.
-For example, instead of selling stocks, you could use your cash reserve, or access cash value* in a whole life insurance policy to supplement your income.
+Instead of selling stocks, you could use your cash reserve, or access cash value1 in a whole life insurance policy for to help supplement your income.
 That can give markets time to recover, allowing you to sell at better prices later.

 OTHER INCOME GENERATING OPTIONS

-If you’re not able to access stable funds, or don’t have enough in those accounts to cover your needs right now, that’s OK.
+If you’re not able to access more stable funds, or don’t have enough in those accounts to cover your needs, that’s ok.
 There may be other ways to access funds without selling your investments.
-You can, of course, reduce your expenses to make up for any income reductions associated with a market decline.
+First, clearly you can reduce your expenses to make up for any income reductions associated with a market decline.

 Then, you could tap a home equity loan or line of credit (HELOC) or personal loans to replace your market-based income sources for a while.
-The Federal Reserve recently dropped interest rates to historically levels near zero, reducing the interest rates on loans of all types.
+The Federal Reserve recently dropped interest rates to historically levels near zero, as well.
+That significantly reduced the interest rates on loans of all types.
 While it may not be your top choice, you may be able to get a competitive low rate on a personal loan or line of credit.
 Just make sure that if you take a loan you have a clear strategy to repay the loan to avoid getting stuck in debt.

 DON’T OVERLOOK YOUR OPTIONS

-Here’s the bottom line: You have options.
-But every person’s financial situation is a little different, which means it’s a really good time to have a discussion with a financial advisor to ensure you aren’t overlooking any of the options you have on the table to generate income in retirement.
+Here’s the bottom line: When the market falls, you have options.
+But every person’s financial situation is a little different.
+It’s a good idea to have a discussion with a financial advisor to ensure you don’t overlook any of the options you have on the table.